Welcome to A-Frame! Read the introduction if you haven’t. Once you’re ready to go, it’s easy to get started!

 Glitch is a collaborative coding site that provides a full code editor for both frontend and backend code and support for multiple files.
 Glitch lets you remix existing projects and make them your own, and instantly host and deploy changes for everyone to see.

-Hit Remix on this A-Frame project, start coding A-Frame in
+Hit Remix on this A-Frame project, mess with the HTML in

 The boilerplate contains: